dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 | 1590         | DIAGEO CHATEAU ESTATE WINES     | $1,365,472.83   | $7,259.75      | 0.53%          |
 | 9744         | FREDERICK WILDMAN & SONS        | $759,449.24     | $3,999.93      | 0.53%          |

-The result showed that vendors with the highest percentage of freight costs often differ from those with the highest total freight.
-This suggests that smaller or more specialized vendors may have less optimized shipping logistics, making freight a larger proportion of the overall cost for their products.
+The result showed that vendors with the highest freight costs as a percentage of total purchase cost weren't always the ones with the highest total shipping expenses.
+This suggests that smaller or more specialized vendors may have less efficient shipping processes, causing freight to make up a larger portion of their product's overall cost.

 <!-----------------#-#----------------->
 ### d.
 Profitability via Gross Margin: